Regional broadcasts

 - 13:27 - Musical sting from The Winged Avenger.
 There’s also a lot of music from Look - (stop me if you’ve heard this one) But There Were These Two Fellers... in this episode.

-- 14:32, 15:12 et passim. - The “old village mock-up owned by some bankrupt film company” is the ITC Elstree set where much of Danger Man, The Saint and The Avengers was filmed.
+- 14:32, 15:12 and throughout — The “old village mock-up owned by some bankrupt film company” is the ITC Elstree set where much of Danger Man, The Saint and The Avengers was filmed.
 It would be familiar to any fan of ITC or ABC television from the Sixties and was reused in “The Morning After”.
 It has since been demolished and a Tesco’s supermarket is on the site.

 - 15:40 - There’s a dark smudge in the top left corner of the screen in the CU of Gillars.